ENGYS/HELYX-OS/README.md

 The market leading open-source GUI for OpenFOAM®

 ## Installing the latest binary file for 64 bit linux
-Visit [http://engys.github.io/HELYX-OS/](http://engys.github.io/HELYX-OS/) to download the latest HELYX-OS binary and view installtion instructions.
+Visit <a href="http://engys.github.io/HELYX-OS/" target="_blank">http://engys.github.io/HELYX-OS/</a> to download the latest HELYX-OS binary and view installtion instructions.